 WHERE schemaname = 'public';

 Zero rows for anon and authenticated roles is the deny-all posture.
 Your Server Actions still work because service_role bypasses RLS.
 The browser cannot read anything.
 This single check would have prevented the bulk of the Lovable breach class [2].
 The Supabase docs are explicit that RLS is one defensive layer, not the only one [6], which is exactly why deny-all plus backend-only data access is the safer architectural pair.
 For the policies you do need, the RLS Policy Generator scaffolds the common safe shapes.
+When a policy is shipped but returning empty or slow, the Supabase RLS debugging walkthrough covers the seven failure symptoms and the SQL editor role-switching procedure that pinpoints which one.

 Check 2: No NEXT_PUBLIC prefix on any secret.
 Run: